Board of Trustees 2013-2014

 Pamela Parisi ('67) is a graduate of the MassArt Graphic Design department.
 In 2005, she received the American Institute of Graphic Arts Corporate Leadership Award and was the first woman in the world to have been appointed in a senior design position within a publicly traded corporation.
 In 2007, she retired from her position as Director of Global Design for Packaging at Proctor & Gamble ( The Gillette Company), where she worked for nearly 30 years.
 She served on the Alumni Leadership Council from 2003-2007.
 In 2008, she joined Kay Sloan on the friends trip to Egypt trip and since then has given generously to student travel scholarships.
 She has consistently attended alumni events and has expressed a deep commitment to student travel initiatives.
 Pamela is married to Philip Parisi, who is also one of MassArt's distinguished Graphic Design graduates.

-Susan Schechter recently retired from her investor relations business, where she provided financial communications coaching and guidance to high tech companies.
+Susan Schechter formerly owned an investor relations business, where she provided financial communications coaching and guidance to high tech companies.
 Prior to that, she had an extensive career in high technology at IBM and Lotus with senior management positions in sales, marketing, and human resources.
-She currently serves on the boards of the Bank of America Celebrity Series, Big Sister, the Commonwealth Institute, and Squashbusters.
-Ms. Schechter has recently begun to study painting, has been a frequent participant in MassArt's Annual Benefit Auction, and is the past-chair of MassArt Benefit Auction's committee.
-She is currently chair of the MassArt Foundation's Board and a member of the Campaign Steering, Investment, and Nominating Committees.
+She has served on the boards of the Bank of America Celebrity Series, Big Sister, the Alvin Ailey Summer Dance camp, the Wang Center and Squasbusters.
+She was also co-chair of the Boston City Hospital's Food for Thought fundraiser and Overseer of Angell Memorial Hospital.
+Ms. Schechter is also a painter and has been a frequent participant in MassArt's Annual Benefit Auction, which she chaired from 2003-2007.
+In 2012, after ten years of service as a Foundation Director Susan was elected Chair Emerita.
+She currently serves as the Trustee Representative to the MassArt Foundation.
+Susan served as co-chair of the Foundation's Comprehensive Campaign Committee, and a member of the Investment, and Nominating Committees.

 Dr. Samuel Yin, Ph.D. is a former director and vice president of Scientific Affairs of Stryker Biotech.
 This work resulted in the first commercialization of a bone growth protein for orthopedic repair.
 He is the author of numerous papers published in leading scientific and medical journals.
 He graduated from MIT with a Ph.D. in biochemistry and received a B.A. in biophysics from Columbia College.
 In the 1980s, he was appointed by the mayor's office to help develop the master design plan for the South End in conjunction with the Boston Redevelopment Authority.
-He is the current Chair of MassArt's Board of Trustees, as well as the chairperson of the Boston Cultural Council and a former board member of the Boston Center for the Arts and SpeakEasy Stage Company.
+He is the chairperson of the Boston Cultural Council and a former board member of the Boston Center for the Arts and SpeakEasy Stage Company.